Special Collections Copyright and Literary Rights Checklist

 Keep the appraiser independent: repository staff can explain rights terms and collecting fit, but the donor still needs an independent valuation engagement for the tax or planning file when one is required.

-Resolve rights ambiguities early rather than burying them in side correspondence.
+Resolve rights ambiguities early instead of burying them in side correspondence.
 The cleaner the deed language, the easier it is for future staff and advisers to understand what changed hands.

 How FAIR helps donors with rights-sensitive archive gifts